Yitsushi/github-release-check/README.md

 It does not return with the full [Release response object](https://developer.github.com/v3/repos/releases/) but only with useful fields that related to an application update request.

+### Why release?

+Because I need to test the API Endpoint somewhere and why not with the same repo.
+So nothing more (yet)